omnistrate/ctl/mkdocs/docs/omnistrate-ctl_instance_modify.md

-## omnistrate-ctl instance update
+## omnistrate-ctl instance modify

-Update an instance deployment for your service
+Modify an instance deployment for your service

 ### Synopsis

-This command helps you update the instance for your service.
+This command helps you modify the instance for your service.

 ```
-omnistrate-ctl instance update [instance-id] [flags]
+omnistrate-ctl instance modify [instance-id] [flags]
 ```

 ### Examples

 ```
-# Update an instance deployment
+# Modify an instance deployment
-omctl instance update instance-abcd1234
+omctl instance modify instance-abcd1234
 ```

 ### Options

 ```
-  -h, --help                help for update
+  -h, --help                help for modify
       --param string        Parameters for the instance deployment
       --param-file string   Json file containing parameters for the instance deployment
 ```